fee-mendes/benchmark-labs/scylla-benchmarking-basics/step4/text.md

 Let's open a new tab and leave the actual terminal.
 Don't worry, we are going back there shortly ;-)

-Head to `Editor` in your the upper right hand corner of your terminal.
+Head to `Editor` in the upper left hand corner of your terminal.
 From there, click on the `+` sign.
 After that's done, switch to the new Tab opened (likely named `Tab 2`).

 From there, let's copy the cassandra-stress profile inside our container: